Key Facts & Summary

 Samuel Pepys’ quotes on the Plague

-Samuel Pepys (1633-1703) was brought up into a bourgeois family.
+Samuel Pepys (1633-1703) was raised in bourgeois family.
 He was educated at Magdalene College, Cambridge.
 A cousin of his father (Edward Montagu) adviser to Cromwell, hired him as secretary.
-When Cromwell lost his power in 1659, Pepys participated in the restoration of the monarchy in order to bring King Charles II back from Holland.
+When Cromwell lost his power in 1659, Pepys participated in the restoration of the monarchy.
 This earned him a very important position in maritime affairs.
 He developed the naval capacity of his country and obtained the post of secretary of the admiralty.
-He also held a seat in parliament.
+He also held a seat in Parliament.
 He fell out of the king’s graces in 1679, after being unjustly involved in a murder case.

 Pepys was also president of the Academy of Sciences from 1684 to 1685.
 He abandoned politics in 1689.